yegor256/datum/md/policy.md

   * Shortest average [job completion time](#26) wins
   * The emptiest agenda wins, but the maximum allowed size of agenda depends on your [reputation](#18):
-    3 jobs is less than 512 points,
+    3 jobs if less than 512 points,
     8 if less than 2048,
     16 if less than 4096, 24 otherwise.